Employment Relationship

-Full-Time Employees (FTEs): Are integrated into the company's structure and are considered part of the team.
-They have a continuous employment relationship with the company, working a set number of hours per week and are subject to company policies and procedures.
+Full-Time Employees (FTEs): They are integrated into the company's structure and are considered part of the team.
+They have a continuous employment relationship with the company, working a set number of hours per week, and are subject to company policies and procedures.
+In essence, the difference between employee and contractor or employee vs contractor vs freelancer comes down to control, consistency, and commitment.
+Understanding what are the key differences between employees, freelancers, and independent contractors helps companies decide when to hire freelancers vs employees for the best outcomes.

 Contractors: Have contracts that define the project scope, duration of engagement, payment terms, and sometimes include clauses about intellectual property and confidentiality.
 These contracts tend to be more structured than freelance contracts.